This can play out in one of two ways:

 - This Super Mario Bros. fan-song portrays Mario himself as one of these, while Bowser is a more open Stalker with a Crush.

-- Dr. Horrible's Sing-Along Blog is about an Ineffectual Sympathetic Villain who has a crush on a girl he sees at a coin laundry but can't muster the courage to talk to.
-Instead, he finds himself shunted aside by his archrival Captain Hammer in the bid for her affections, and engages in increasingly stalker-like behavior as a result, culminating in a Murder the Hypotenuse plot that Goes Horribly Wrong.
-Though it's arguably subverted in that it's heavily implied Penny thought Billy was attractive and likable and probably would have willingly gone out with him instead had he ever stopped admiring her from afar and actually talked to her; he just took so long that Hammer beat him to it.
+- In Dr. Horrible's Sing-Along Blog, the title character has a crush on a neighborhood girl but can't muster the courage to talk to her.
+Instead, he finds himself shunted aside by his arch-nemesis Captain Hammer in the bid for her affections, and engages in increasingly stalker-like behavior as a result, culminating in a Murder the Hypotenuse plot that Goes Horribly Wrong.
+Played with a bit, however, in that it's heavily implied Penny thought Billy was attractive and likable and probably would have willingly gone out with him if he just stopped admiring her from afar and actually talked to her.

 - This video.
 'Nuff said.

 - This recording is basically someone MST-ing someone taking this to 11.